HOT WATER AUCKLAND WIDE

 Continuous Flow

 Heats water on demand as it passes through a wall-mounted unit.
 No tank — fires up when you turn on a hot tap, shuts off when you stop.
-Most run on natural gas or LPG.
+Most run on natural gas or LPG, requiring a certified gas fitter for installation.

 Pros and Cons